aws-samples/amazon-sagemaker-administration-workshop/content/02-lab-02/lab-02.md

 # Lab 2: Data protection
-This lab shows how to implement auditing, monitoring, and governance guardrails for your ML environments and workloads.
-The hands-on examples also contain implementation of preventive, detective, and corrective security controls.
+This lab shows how to protect data in your ML environment.

 ---